endjin/Endjin.RecommendedPractices.Bicep/modules/general/app-config-key-vault-secret/README.md

 Some libraries and tools can understand the linked secret reference and retrieve the underlying secret value for the given App Configuration key (e.g. see [ASP.NET Core example](https://learn.microsoft.com/en-us/azure/azure-app-configuration/use-key-vault-references-dotnet-core)).

-This module allows for either using existing Key Vault secrets and for automatically creating new secrets with a given value.
+This module allows for either using existing Key Vault secrets or for automatically creating new secrets with a given value.

 ## Parameters